-Submission of a manuscript to this journal implies that the work neither been published before nor be under consideration for publication in another journal (except in the form of an abstract, a published lecture or academic thesis).
+Submission of a manuscript to this journal implies that the work has neither been published before nor be under consideration for publication in another journal (except in the form of an abstract, a published lecture, or academic thesis).
 Additionally, its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out.
-If accepted, it will not be published elsewhere in the same form, in English, Persian, or in any other languages, including electronically without the written consent of the copyright-holder.
+If accepted, it will not be published elsewhere in the same form, in English, Persian, or in any other languages, including electronically without the written consent of the copyright holder.

 Use of inclusive language